sriramalavalapati3/Movie-ticket-reservation-system/README.md

  `git pull (github url)`

-Open the file in the  terminal.

 2. Update the MySQL credentials in `config/config.json` (in development only).

 3 .start local Mysql Server ,Create a database using this command

  `CREATE DATABASE bookingservice`

+ Open the file in the  terminal

-4. Use the command:
+4. Use the below command in terminal:

 `docker-compose up --build`